 If you are requesting a modification to a parenting plan, the judge will only approve it if you can provide proof of a substantial change in circumstances.
 The modification must be in the child’s best interests or it will not be approved.
 The judge will also consider these factors when deciding whether or not the major modification should be approved:

 - Do both parents agree to the modification?

 - Has the child been living with the non-custodial parent for a long period of time?

 - Is the child in danger in their current living situation?

 - Is either parent refusing to obey with the current terms of the parenting plan?

 If the modification is approved, the judge will issue a new court order to reflect the changes to the parenting plan.

 Schedule A Consultation to Discuss Your Child Support or Child Custody Modification Case

 Adjusting a child support or child custody order is not as easy as it may seem.
-Turn to the experienced Tri-Cities court order modification attorneys at Pacific Northwest Family Law for help.
+Turn to the experienced Tri-Cities family law attorneys at Pacific Northwest Family Law for help.
 Let us aggressively fight for the changes that you need to make the child support or custody order work for your family.
 To schedule a consultation with our family law attorneys, call 509-572-3700 or book your appointment online.